 Facebook on the other hand, was a more ‘grown up’ version of Myspace that felt like a community (a retreat, even!) for those of us bored with animated backgrounds and obnoxious pop-songs on auto-play.

 As time has gone on however, and more channels have emerged, with increasing numbers of users adopting them, the core purpose of each channel has evolved and their functionality has blurred.

 With the evolution of status updates to open text (away from the rigid ‘Xenia is…’ format Facebook used to insist upon), users began microblogging on Facebook in the same way they once had on Twitter.
 But as Twitter grew and more companies and celebrities took to the channel, it too changed into something else – a forum for public conversations with brands and companies.

 Then, as Facebook became more customisable, with cover photos and apps, it somehow started to resemble the Myspace of old.

 Geo-tagging or ‘checking yourself in’ to places has also crossed channels, from Foursquare to Facebook, to Instagram and Twitter.
-Then Twitter let you upload photos and videos… And now Facebook has decided to incorporate hash tags – a technique that Twitter users have been adopting to categorise their posts for a number of years now.
+Then Twitter let you upload photos and videos, Instagram also allowed videos to be posted, and now Facebook has not only enabled photos in comments, but has decided to incorporate hash tags – a technique that Twitter users have been adopting to categorise their posts for a number of years now.